Segfault-Forever/ZSerial/README.md

-# zerial
+# ZSerial
-Serial terminal written in zig
+ZSerial is a serial terminal written in zig